Insights for HR Leaders – Sign up for the monthly People-First Culture Newsletter by Included – LEARN MORE

 13 Dec, 2022by Raghu Gollamudi

 Operations leaders (especially people ops) is a business function that can profoundly influence employee engagement and productivity.
 The best leaders create a positive employee experience, humanize business operations, and take a holistic approach to understanding and supporting employees.
-This makes people ops leaders uniquely positioned to drive success for diversity, equity, and inclusion (DEI).
+This makes people ops leaders uniquely positioned to drive success for people-first culture and diversity, equity, and inclusion (DEI).
 But if people data isn’t easily accessible, people ops professionals can get bogged down by time-consuming manual reporting.
 This post explores how to access the right data and technology so you can spend your time on more impactful activities– creating a highly engaging and inclusive workplace.

 Building an effective people ops program starts with access to the right data.
 It’s more than a warm and fuzzy HR role.
 Getting insights and visibility into trends enables a data-informed strategy that aligns with organizational goals.
 This supports collaboration with business leaders across the organization that intersect with DEI concerns and outcomes (like the c-suite, hiring managers, and heads of talent acquisition).
 In addition, people ops can help implement equitable hiring and promotion practices and work with IT to invest in technology that supports employees.